nateKlaux/Naviga.Docs/Subscription Panel/subscriptionPanelStructure.md

 -----------------

-### Create, edit, and delete a Presentation Template
+### Create, edit, or delete a Presentation Template

 You can only edit Presentation Templates at the `Client` hierarchical level.